-Hosted by Temple Bar Gallery + Studios, Art Walk is a free outdoor guided tour introducing contemporary art exhibitions in Temple Bar.
+Art Walk is a free guided tour hosted by Temple Bar Gallery + Studios introducing new audiences to contemporary art.
 Art Walk takes you inside Temple Bar Gallery + Studios and neighbouring galleries and studios including, Black Church Print Studio, Project Arts Centre and, the Gallery of Photography.

 Join us at Temple Bar Gallery + Studios to meet our Programme Curator Michael Hill for an introduction to our current exhibition Tour Donas by Lucy McKenzie.
 We will then move next door to The Library Project for an introduction to Black Church Editions, presented by Black Church Print Studio.
 Then, on to Project Arts Centre for an introduction to All Our Relations / Ár gCaidreamh Uilig, followed by a short walk to the Gallery of Photography to visit Parr’s Ireland: 40 Years of Photography.

 This 40 minute curator-led tour is a great introduction to contemporary art in Ireland and an opportunity to gain insight into exhibitions and art organisations in the Temple Bar cultural community in a relaxed and engaging way.

 We'll meet on Tuesday 17 August 2021 at 2pm outside Temple Bar Gallery + Studios.
 Book a spot and be introduced to our vibrant contemporary arts organisations and community.